roblevay/MDP080/4_Functions.md

-## Lab 4
+# Lab 4

-**Use Built-in Functions**
+## Use Built-in Functions

-In this exercise, you'll use built-in functions to retrieve and aggregate data in the Adventureworks database.
+In this exercise, you'll use built-in functions to retrieve and aggregate data in the AdventureWorks database.

 > **Note**: This exercise assumes you have created the sample AdventureWorks database.